‘Vanderpump Rules’ Alum Billie Lee Claims Jax Taylor Refused To Film With Her, Urges Bravo To Fire Him

 Although Jax admitted that Billie was right about him being “an a**hole,” he denied her claim that he said “alarming things.”

-While she appears to be on a mission to have Jax to be fired from Vanderpump Rules, the show he has helmed since 2013, Billie posted to Instagram to thank Bravo for firing four other cast members – Stassi Schroeder, Kristen Doute, Max Boyens and Brett Caprioni – for their past racist actions.
+While she appears to be on a mission to have Jax fired from Vanderpump Rules, the show he has starred on since 2013, Billie posted to Instagram to thank Bravo for firing four other cast members – Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni – for their past racist actions.

 She also asked the network to “please cast more black and LGBTQ+ people on ALL” of their shows.

 Jax has not publicly responded to Billie’s allegations about him.